standard-title Living Your Legend: Blog Here you will get the latest on what is happening with the EBC Initiative.

 The Chris Elliott Fund has been a 501(c)3 non-profit, an organization devoted to brain cancer patient advocacy and advancements in patient care, for 11 and a half years.
 But until now we have not had a formal Patient Support Services Center.
 Grand Opening In July of 2013 we moved into our new Redmond, Washington offices.
 Previous to that we were operating for one and half years out of a shared office space at JMS Construction, who donated 2 small offices.
 The new office spaces are just down the street from the old Willows Road space, on 95th Street.
-Our current address is 14959 Northeast 95th St., Redmond, WA 98052 Between July of 2013 and the end of the year we spent several months updating and renovating the space to suit the centers needs.
+Our current address is 14959 Northeast 95th St., Redmond, WA 98052 Between July of 2013 and the end of the year we spent several months updating and renovating the space and finding new office furniture to suit the needs of the center.
+For instance, we have purchased some brand new adjustable office chairs and desks for our administrative staff and receptionists.
 The official grand opening and ribbon cutting was held on January 3rd 2014.
 The event was open to the public.
-We were pleased to have Foundation Medicine present as a sponsor of the event as well as a glassybaby roadshow, offering glassybaby candle holders for sale.
-A portion of the evenings proceeds went back to CEF.
-It was a fun evening, with several presentations and toasts from […]
+We were pleased to have Foundation Medicine present as a sponsor of the event as well as a glassybaby roadshow, offering […]

 We are introducing a new 10 part series on recipes to promote brain health brought to you by our Health Information Concierge.
 Below is the first recipe in the series.
 Are you needing help finding the right diet combination during or post-treatment?
-Ask the Chris Elliott Fund, we are here to help you in your process to plan a diet plan around foods that are healthy and good for the brain.
-Call or email today: 1-800-574-5703 or WeCare@EndBrainCancer.com.
-Brain Food #1: Wild Alaskan Salmon – rich in Omega-3 fatty acids, salmon helps keep the brain humming along smoothly, boosts memory and helps us focus.
+Ask the End Brain Cancer Initiative, we are here to help you in your process to plan a diet plan around foods that are healthy and good for the brain.
+Call or email today: 425-444-2215 or [email protected] Brain Food #1: Wild Alaskan Salmon – rich in Omega-3 fatty acids, salmon helps keep the brain humming along smoothly, boosts memory and helps us focus.
 Below is a health recipe that incorporates this brain food and incorporates many other healthy ingredients.

 Below is poem authored by the Denise Howell Team (the force behind Babes Against Brain Cancer) in light of a brain tumor diagnosis.
 Please offer your comments and thoughts in the comments below.
 Miracle Eve We find ourselves, On this day, Searching on the clinical shelves Tomorrow may, show the way, To how we face, these trials okay.
 How can it be?
 All this stuff.
 It feels like we’ve had enough.
 But, we have no options We have no choice, Just Fight to win And then rejoice.